Ozone-depleting substances (ODS) and F-gases (and other HFCs)

 - Register on the Gibraltar ODS system to get an organisation ID.

 - Apply for a quota on the Gibraltar ODS system - specify how much you need and how you will use it.

-If your application is successful the Department of the Environment and Climate Change will notify you how much of the Gibraltar quota you have been allocated for 30 March to 31 December 2019.
+If your application is successful the Environmental Agency will notify you how much of the Gibraltar quota you have been allocated for 30 March to 31 December 2019.

 To get quota for 2020 and subsequent years you must apply on the Gibraltar ODS system.

 You’ll need to apply by 8 June every year for a quota for the following year.
 For example, if you want a quota to use in 2021, you must apply on the ODS system by 8 June 2020.

 If approved, the Environmental Agency will put your allocation on the ODS system.

 The Environmental Protection(Controls on Ozone-Depleting Substances) Act 2014 (Amendment) Regulations 2014 and the Ozone-Depleting Substances (Qualifications) (Amendment) Regulations 2014 came into operation on the 1st January 2015.
 The Environmental Agency was appointed the competent authority for these regulations and thus to ensure that the companies dealing with such materials have trained personnel to do so.
 The minimum requirements as listed in the regulations are:

 (a) 2079-11 City and Guilds Level 2 Award in Fluorinated Greenhouse Gases (F Gas) and Ozone Depleting Substances: Category I;

 (b) 6187-01 City and Guilds Level 2 National Vocational Qualification Diploma in installing, testing and maintaining air-conditioning and heat pump systems;